abiel-lozano/Study-Bot/Documentation/Compilation.md

 This is a configuration file that tells `pyinstaller` how to compile the program.
 You can use the templates provided in [Config/studyBotCLI-template.spec](../Config/studyBotCLI-template.spec) amd [Config/studyBotGUI-template.spec](../Config/studyBotGUI-template.spec), depending on which version you wish to compile.

-This is required because the script needs to import some additional, temporary files from the `whisper` module that are not automatically bundled by `pyinstaller`.
+This is required because the script needs to import some additional, temporary files for the `whisper` module that are not automatically bundled by `pyinstaller`.
 On the `datas` parameter of the `a` object in `.spec` file, you must add the path to where these files are located:

 ```python
 a = Analysis(